Jubaer038/RAG_Pdf_Query_System/README.md

-# RAG PDF Query API
+# RAG PDF Query System

 A FastAPI-based Retrieval-Augmented Generation (RAG) system for querying PDF documents using AI.
 This application allows users to upload PDF files and ask questions about their content using natural language processing.